espocrm/documentation/docs/user-guide/sales-management.md

 * Closed Won
 * Closed Lost

-Administrator can define custom stages depending on business flow of the company: Administration > Entity Manager > Opportunity > Fields > Stage.
+An administrator can define custom stages depending on business flow of the company: Administration > Entity Manager > Opportunity > Fields > Stage.
 It's also possible to define custom probabilities for each stage.

 ### Probability

-Opportunity probability is an estimated percentage chance that the sale will be won. *Closed Won* status has 100% probability, *Closed Lost* – zero.
+The Opportunity probability is an estimated percentage chance that the sale will be won. *Closed Won* status has the 100% probability, *Closed Lost* – zero.
 Other stages has their default probabilities.
+The default probabilities can be modified in the Entity Manager.

 Probabilities can be utilized in revenue forecasting.

 ## Currency

-Administrator can define available currencies and their rates at Administration > Currency.
+An administrator can define available currencies and their rates at Administration > Currency.

 It's possible to convert currency of existing opportunities: